 Step 5: Return

-Upon return to their home institutions, staff and students should submit to the International Relations Office all documents related to their mobility for the purposes of credit transfer, and the assessment and evaluation of the overall mobility process.
+Upon return to their home institutions, staff and students should submit to the International Relations Office all the documents related to their mobility for the purposes of credit transfer, and the assessment and evaluation of the overall mobility process.

 The Learning Agreement regarding a specific programme for the placement period is managed by the dean of the corresponding School at Union University.
 The Learning Agreement must be approved by the dean of the relevant School to validate the training period abroad.
 If an annex is necessary, it is signed by the student, the Sending Institution and the Host Organization/Institution.